Technical Avoidance and Its Impact on Thai Tech

 Compare this with the US reality

-In the US, many managerial roles are held by people who:
+In healthier tech ecosystems, many managerial roles are held by people who:

 • Have shipped real systems